 I subscribe to an online computer file backup service.
 It is easy to use and does its work automatically with little assistance from me.
 This is how all backups should function—automatically and without human involvement.

-However, there was a time that it warned me that it hadn’t backed up any files for more that 24 hours.
+However, there was a time that it warned me that it hadn’t backed up any files for more than 24 hours.
 I did what I could to do a manual backup, but without success.
-After an hour of futile effort, I decided that the problem was on the provider ends.
+After an hour of futile effort, I decided that the problem was on the provider’s ends.
 Unfortunately, by that time their tech support call center had closed for the day.
 So, I used the email support option—and waited.